-- 1. We will prevent crime, through the implementation of a Preventing Crime Strategy, responding to crime trends and actively deploying and tasking resources. - 2.
-We will encourage the increased reporting of under reported crimes, such as Female Genital Mutilation, Child Sexual Exploitation, Human Trafficking and Hate Crime. - 3.
-We will closely monitor crime trends and patterns and prioritise resources to address those crimes that cause the greatest harm and concern to communities.
+- 1. We will prevent crime, through the implementation of a Preventing Crime - 2.
+We will encourage the increased reporting of under reported crimes, such as Hate Crime.

+3. We will closely monitor crime trends and patterns and prioritise resources to

-Reducing the number of burglary dwelling offences.
+• Reducing the number of burglary dwelling offences.